Our Speech-Language Therapists/Pathologists are licensed in the following states:

 M.S., CCC-SLP TSSLD, SPEECH LANGUAGE PATHOLOGIST

-Jillian is a New York State licensed Speech Language Pathologist, with a Certificate of Clinical Competence from the American Speech Language and Hearing Association (ASHA), and a certified Teacher of Students with Speech and Language Disabilities.
-She earned her Masters of Science in Speech Language Pathology from Brooklyn College and holds a Bachelor of Science in Neuroscience from Binghamton University.
-Jillian is also a level one PROMPT trained therapist.
+Jillian is a New York State licensed Speech-Language Pathologist, with a Certificate of Clinical Competence from the American Speech-Language and Hearing Association (ASHA), and a certified Teacher of Students with Speech and Language Disabilities.
+She earned her Masters of Science in Speech-Language Pathology from Brooklyn College and holds a Bachelor of Science in Neuroscience from Binghamton University.
+Jillian is also a level one PROMPT-trained therapist.

 Jillian has extensive experience in working with children on the development of expressive and receptive language skills, speech production, literacy skills, narrative skills, pragmatic and social language skills, language processing skills, and feeding skills related to rigidity and selectivity.
 Her experience includes addressing speech and language deficits in children with a range of cognitive and verbal abilities, including a specialty in the use of Augmentative and Alternative Communication (AAC) with children who are limitedly verbal and nonverbal.

 Jillian brings energy, enthusiasm, and creativity to her sessions to foster a fun, motivating, and engaging environment!
-She is committed to helping the students she works with in advancing their speech and language skills, as part of a collaborative team with parents, families, and any other members of the household or interdisciplinary team!
+She is committed to help the students she works with advancing their speech and language skills, as part of a collaborative team with parents, families, and any other members of the household or interdisciplinary team!